szinn/k8s-homelab/README.md

 Multiple wired access points are scattered around the house and backyard.

 The Kubernetes cluster and IPs are on the 10.0.40.x subnet with VLAN tagging.
 Pods and services are on the 10.40.x.x and 10.41.x.x subnets respectively.
-The Kubernetes API is via an external [HAProxy](https://www.haproxy.com).
+The Kubernetes API is accessed via an external [HAProxy](https://www.haproxy.com).
 External machines (PiHole, Synology, etc) are on the main household VLAN subnet.
 IoT devices are on an isolated 10.0.80.x VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

 MetalLB is used to assign visible IP addresses to Kubernetes services(e.g., MySQL).
-Traefik is used to reverse-proxy other services within the cluster.
+Traefik is used to reverse-proxy services within the cluster.

 DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to PiHole which is also running an [unbound](https://docs.pi-hole.net/guides/dns/unbound/) recursive DNS server.
 The PiHole has a local DNS configuration to map names to either IPs (assigned by MetalLB) or CNAME records that map to the Traefik IP.